 - Find lenders that will accept childcare benefits, spousal support, and child support as income

 Doing these 4 things will allow you to qualify for a higher mortgage despite the new stress test.
 However finding the lenders that are beneficial to you can be hard without the help of a mortgage broker.

 How To Find Lenders That Help

 Finding a mortgage lender that can help you qualify for a higher mortgage can be difficult.
 Using a mortgage broker is typically the easiest way to find these lenders.
 When you talk with your broker they’ll advise you to which lenders can help you qualify for more.

 First time home buyers usually have less savings than regular buyers.
 This results in first time home buyers usually borrowing at or close to the maximum pre-approval mortgage amount.
 So this new stress test is going to impact first time home buyers more than the rest of the market.

-Starting your mortgage and finding the lender that has the best debt and income calculations is easy.
+Starting your mortgage application and finding the lender that has the best debt and income calculations is easy with the right support.
 Contact us today to start your application or pre-approval now.
 The sooner you start looking at lenders, the more knowledge and buying power you’re going to have.